-If you or a family get hit and hurt by a tractor-trailer, construction vehicle, delivery van, or other commercial truck in central Ohio, make sure you seek legal advice and representation from an experienced Columbus truck accident lawyer.
+If you or a family get hit and hurt by a tractor-trailer, construction vehicle, delivery van, or other commercial truck in central Ohio, make sure you seek legal advice and representation from an experienced lawyer.
 Personal injury and wrongful death cases are not all the same, and truck accidents present many unique challenges.

-The Columbus truck accident attorneys with Agee Clymer Mitchell & Portman discuss three of the greatest differences between truck accidents and car crashes here.
+Agee Clymer Mitchell & Portman discuss three of the greatest differences between truck accidents and car crashes here.
 We will be glad to share more information and answer your specific questions if you contact us to schedule a free consultation.
 Request an appointment by calling (614) 678-3318 or by completing this online contact form.
 If your injuries make visiting our Columbus offices difficult, we can come to you.

 The most obvious — and unfortunate — difference for victims is that collisions with large trucks tend to inflict much more severe injuries than car crashes.
 The greater the harm caused by a negligent or reckless truck driver, the higher the medical bills and other expenses such as lost wages for victims will be.
 As the cost of a truck accident rises, so does the likelihood that insurance companies will dispute or reject claims for fair and adequate compensation.